 Monitoring Gaps for Characterizing PCB Loads from Contaminated Sites

 There is currently limited PCB monitoring data from Bay jurisdictions for regulated contaminated sites using high resolution congener based methods such as EPA Method 1668.
-Only VA has conducted monitoring at contaminated sites using this method.
+Only VA has conducted limited monitoring at contaminated sites using this method.
 It is infeasible for TMDL programs to monitor contaminated sites using EPA Method 1668 due to limited resources.
 Regulated contaminated sites are only required to use Aroclor based methods (e.g., EPA Methods 608 and 8082) to assess PCB concentrations in environmental media (i.e. soil, water, and sediment).
 This method is sufficient to assess violations of soil clean-up standards.
-However, detection levels for this method are insufficient to accurately estimate loads from contaminated sites for TMDL development.
+However, detection levels for this method are insufficient to accurately estimate loads conveyed via stormwater from contaminated sites for TMDL development.

 Contaminated sites are regulated to ensure protection of human health through direct exposure but may not effectively consider potential impacts through fish consumption.
 Responsible parties for contaminated sites are not required to determine whether stormwater PCB concentrations are in violation of human health water quality criteria.
 Ecological Risk Assessments may not account for the bioaccumulation of PCBs to protect aquatic biota (including fish) to meet the fish consumption designated use.